SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-3-1-simple-conditions/exercises-simple-conditions/time-plus-15-mins/time-plus-15-mins.md

-### Problem: time plus 15 minutes
+### Problem: Time + 15 Minutes

-Write a program that **inputs hours and minutes** from a 24-hour day and calculates how much it will be **after 15 minutes**.
-Print the result in **hh: mm** format.
+Write a program that **inputs hours and minutes** of a 24-hour day and calculates what will be the time **after 15 minutes**.
+Print the result in **hh:mm** format.
 Hours are always between 0 and 23, and minutes are always between 0 and 59.
 Hours are written with one or two digits.
 Minutes are always written with two digits and zero at the front when needed.

 #### Sample Input and Output